cloudant/terraform-provider-ibm/website/docs/r/cloudant.html.markdown

 * `plan` - (Required, String) The plan type of the service.
 * `capacity` - (Optional, Number) A number of blocks of throughput units.
 A block consists of 100 reads/sec, 50 writes/sec, and 5 global queries/sec of provisioned throughput capacity.
   * Constraints: The default value is `1`.
 Setting capacity is not supported for lite plan.
-* `cluster_location` - (Optional, Forces new resource, String) The actual physical location of the Dedicated Hardware plan instance.
 * `cors_config` - (Optional, Block List) Configuration for CORS. (see [below for nested arguments](#nestedblock--cors_config))
   * Constraints: The minimum length is `1` item.
 Can conflict with `enable_cors` if it is set to `false`.
 In this case the CORS customization is not allowed.
   * `origins` - (Required, List of String) An array of strings that contain allowed origin domains.
 You have to specify the full URL including the protocol.
 It is recommended that only the HTTPS protocol is used.
 Subdomains count as separate domains, so you have to specify all subdomains used.